BETHESDA, Md.–(BUSINESS WIRE)–At the launch of the autumn flu season and amid a rash of

 supporting child and maternal health (8.3).

-A majority of voters (57%) said they'd pay more in taxes to ensure
+A majority of voters (57%) said they would pay more in taxes to ensure

 access to these basic public health protections.